alexfernandez/alexfernandez.github.io/permanent/custom/cv-recent.md

 * Led a rewrite of the frontend to improve maintainability.
 * Secured a successful multi-million acquisition by a French group.

-### 2020-07 to 2020-12: Freelancer at Alterna Energía

-Worked as a full-time freelancer optimizing an invoicing system for 1M+ customers.

-* Rewrote the legacy backend using Node.js.
-* Reduced total running time from seven days to four hours.

 ### 2017-10 to 2019-03: Backend Engineer at [Devo](https://www.devo.com)

 Joined a Spanish unicorn in the middle of an impressive international expansion.